Gross Morphological Study of Kidneys and Urinary Bladder in Adult Domestic Cats (Felis catus)

 Kira S, Namba T, Hiraishi M, Nakamura T, Otani Y, Kon Y, et al. Species-specific histological characterizations of renal tubules and collecting ducts in the kidneys of cats and dogs.
 PLoS One.
 2024; 19(7): e0306479.
 DOI: 10.1371/journal.pone.0306479

-Rehman S, Ahmed D. Embryology, Kidney, Bladder, and Ureter.
-In: StatPearls [Internet].
+Rehman S, and Ahmed D. Embryology, kidney, bladder, and ureter.
+StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2026.
 Available at: https://www.ncbi.nlm.nih.gov/books/NBK547747/

-Debruyn K, Haers H, Combes A, Paepe D, Peremans K, Vanderperren K, et al. Ultrasonography of the feline kidney: Technique, anatomy and changes associated with disease.
+Debruyn K, Haers H, Combes A, Paepe D, Peremans K, Vanderperren K, et al. Ultrasonography of the feline kidney: Technique, anatomy, and changes associated with disease.
 J Feline Med Surg.
 2012; 14(11): 794-803.
 DOI: 10.1177/1098612X12464461

 Smith BJ.
 Canine anatomy.
 1st ed.
 Lippincott Williams & Wilkins; 1999. p.
 441-448.
-Available at: https://www.cabidigitallibrary.org/doi/full/10.5555/19992213116

 Maher MA, Palacio L, Henao JC, and Elsharkawy SH.
 Gross morphological and ultrasonographic dimensions of normal feline kidney with reference to resistive index.
 Sci Rep. 2024; 14: 25662.
 DOI: 10.1038/s41598-024-75341-0